-Welcome to ChinaHerb.net, home of Olivia Wan-Mei Woo, a New York State Board Certified Licensed Acupuncturist and National Board Certified in Acupuncture & Chinese Herbology (NCCAOM).
+Welcome to ChinaHerb.net, home of Olivia Wan-Mei Woo, a highly experienced and amongst NYC’s best acupuncturist.
+She is a New York State Board Certified Licensed Acupuncturist and National Board Certified in Acupuncture & Chinese Herbology (NCCAOM).
 Olivia Wan-Mei Woo has also taught acupuncture as a faculty member at The New York Institute of Chinese Medicine, a NYS licensed acupuncture school.

 With over 25 years of experience practicing acupuncture and Traditional Chinese Medicine, she combines her deep knowledge of acupuncture, chinese herbalism, functional medicine and nutrition to assess and customize an optimal treatment plan.
 These treatments can be effective alone or in conjunction with Western medical approaches.

 Her patients know her for her warmth, compassion and discerning experience.
 One of the main focuses of her treatments is to balance the mind and body, help her patients reclaim their lives and spirits and lead them to improve their overall health and well-being.